Floquet scattering of light and sound in Dirac optomechanics: Numerical results

 represents the ZB term.
-Eq.~\eqref{velocity_ZB} clearly shows that the interference of states with positive and negative energy is a necessary condition for the occurrence of ZB.
-It is, however, not sufficient.
-Since the velocity operator $\bvec{\sigma}$ does not act in $k$-space $\braket{\sigma',\bvec{k}'|\bvec{\sigma}|\sigma,\bvec{k}} \sim \delta\bk{\bvec{k-k'}}$, for observing ZB, states with different helicity have to be superimposed, i.e., the propagation directions of the states with positive and negative energy must be antiparallel.
+Equation~\eqref{velocity_ZB} clearly shows that the interference of states with positive and negative energy is a condition for the occurrence of ZB.
+In addition, since the velocity operator $\bvec{\sigma}$ does not act in $k$-space $\braket{\sigma',\bvec{k}'|\bvec{\sigma}|\sigma,\bvec{k}} \sim \delta\bk{\bvec{k-k'}}$, for observing ZB, states with different helicity have to be superimposed, i.e., the propagation directions of the states with positive and negative energy must be antiparallel.

-In principle, any time-dependent barrier, such as our oscillating quantum dot allowing for inelastic scattering processes, provides the necessary states for ZB.
-Looking at the reflected wave function~\eqref{ref}, the energetic condition for ZB can be quite simply fulfilled in the case of a symmetric Floquet resonance for photon energies at the neutrality point, see Fig.~\ref{fig4} (b).
-Here sideband states with positive ($E_{n=+1}\simeq +\Omega$) and negative ($E_{n=-1}\simeq -\Omega$) energy can be symmetrically excited for both the photon and the phonon, whereby the central-band state ($E\simeq 0$) fortunately is de-excited.
-Thereby the resulting relatively small ZB frequency of about $2\Omega \sim 1 \text{MHz}$ should be advantageous in view of an experimental implementation, just as the simple optical readout.
+Our results suggest that the setup considered here represents a realistic opportunity to observe ZB in optomechanics.
+Looking at the reflected wave function~\eqref{ref}, the energetic condition for ZB can be quite simply fulfilled in the case of a symmetric Floquet resonance for photon energies at the neutrality point [see Fig.~\ref{fig4}(b)].
+Here, sideband states with positive ($E_{n=+1}\simeq +\Omega$) and negative ($E_{n=-1}\simeq -\Omega$) energy can be symmetrically excited for both the photon and the phonon, whereby the central-band state ($E\simeq 0$) fortunately is de-excited.
+The resulting ZB frequency of $2\Omega$ can be made small by tuning the optomechanical coupling via the laser power ($\Omega \sim g \sim 1 \text{MHz}$ by our estimates), which should be advantageous in view of an experimental implementation, just as the simple optical readout.

-However, the quasiparticles scattered by the quantum dot have always the same helicity, which means their propagation directions are equal for positive and negative energies.
-As a consequence, the reflected waves~\eqref{ref} themselves are not sufficient to observe ZB.
-Instead, they have to be superimposed by waves fulfilling the energetic condition but having opposite propagation direction.
-We argue that this can easily be achieved by a setup where two optomechanical barriers (circular or planar) hit by photon waves from opposite directions, generated by the probe laser after passing a beam splitter.
-Then, in the space between the two barriers, where the reflected waves interfere, ZB should be able to form.
+We argue that the other condition can easily be fulfilled by a setup where two optomechanical barriers (circular or planar) hit by photon waves from opposite directions, generated by the probe laser after passing a beam splitter.
+Then, in the space between the two barriers, where the reflected waves of either barrier interfere, ZB should be able to form (this is not the case for only one barrier, where the reflected waves have the same helicity).
 A detailed analytical and numerical analysis of a suchlike extended (much more complicated) scattering problem is beyond the scope of the present work and is therefore postponed to a forthcoming study.